folke/lazy.nvim/README.md

     version = nil,
-    -- version = "*", -- enable this to try installing the latest stable versions of plugins }, lockfile = vim.fn.stdpath("config") .. "/lazy-lock.json", -- lockfile generated after running update.
+    -- version = "*", -- enable this to try installing the latest stable versions of plugins },
-  concurrency = nil, ---@type number limit the maximum amount of concurrent tasks git = {
+  -- leave nil when passing the spec as the first argument to setup() spec = nil, ---@type LazySpec lockfile = vim.fn.stdpath("config") .. "/lazy-lock.json", -- lockfile generated after running update. concurrency = nil, ---@type number limit the maximum amount of concurrent tasks git = {